Macrometacorp/docs/docs/photoniq/est/est-settings.md

 ### Stream

-This option is only available if streams are enabled on your account.

 In this section, you can turn the EST streams on or off.
 For more information about EST streams, refer to [Manage EST Streams](manage-est-streams.md).

 ### Script